News

 How to identify trees in winter

 Identifying trees in winter can be tricky.
-Assistant Forest Ranger Fiona shares her top tips to help you hone your species spotting skills.
+Our Forestry team shares their top tips to help you hone your species spotting skills, as there are features other than leaves that can help differentiate tree species from one another.

 Step into the great outdoors and you’re sure to find one of the UK’s most valuable habitats; the hedgerow.
 Extending half a million miles throughout the UK, the modest hedge is a haven for wildlife providing food, shelter, and corridors through which wildlife can travel.